MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 `https://partner.api.bingads.microsoft.com/Travel/v1/Customers({customerId})/Accounts({accountId})/ReportJobs('{jobId}')`

-The report job is valid for an undertermined amount of time after it completes but typically for at least seven days.
+The report job is valid for an undetermined amount of time after it completes but typically for at least seven days.
 After seven days, you should submit a new report request.

 The body of the response is a [ReportJob](reference.md#reportjob) object.
 To determine the job's status, access the `Status` field.
 When the job finishes, `Status` is set to Completed and the `Url` field contains the URL that you use to download the report.
 The URL is valid for seven days.
 If the URL expires, you must submit a new job request.